yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/api.md

 |params|Object|No|The key/value pairs to be passed to the endpoint as arguments.
 For details of arguments for each endpoint, please refer to [Graph API Reference](https://developers.facebook.com/docs/graph-api/reference/)|
 |callback|Function|No|Callback function containing a result code and a JSON response.|

-##Callback function and response object
+##Callback function

-The callback function definition is showing below, if the app request sent successfully, the result code will be `plugin.FacebookAgent.CODE_SUCCEED`, otherwise, it will indicate the error code with an error message as the response parameter.

 ```javascript
 var callback = function (code, response) {}
 ```

-Meanwhile, the response object is only available when a response is returned, here is an example:
+If the API call is successful, `code` is `plugin.FacebookAgent.CODE_SUCCEED`, otherwise, `code` is error code and `response` is a JSON containing error message as the example below,

 ```javascript
 // The response object